Federal Ministry of Justice (Nigeria)

 The Federal Ministry of Justice is the legal arm of the Federal Government of Nigeria, primarily concerned with bringing cases before the judiciary that are initiated or assumed by the government.
 The headquarters of the organisation are located in the Maitama district, Abuja.

 Organisation

 It is headed by the Attorney General of the federation who also serves as the Minister of Justice.
 The Attorney General is appointed by the President, and is assisted by a Permanent Secretary, who is a career civil servant.
-As of June 2019, the Attorney General is Abubakar Malami.
+As of August 2023, the Attorney General is Lateef Fagbemi.

-The Permanent Secretary is Mrs Beatrice Jedy-Agba, OON, mni.

-Different departments in the ministry are responsible for:
+Different departments in the ministry are responsible for the following: